Table of contents

 How does billing work?

-Billing is done within the first five days of each month.
-We have partnered with Stripe to handle all payment processing.
+Billing is done through Stripe.
+We’ve partnered with Stripe to handle all payment processing.
 You can view your invoices and payment history in your dashboard under Billing.

 Privacy and Security